 Call the National Coronavirus Health Information Line for information about COVID-19 on 1800 020 080.

 What you need to do

-- making a booking
+- you need to make a booking

-- getting a referral from your GP.
+- a referral from your GP is required

 You will need to bring one form of identification with you.